cbodden/DrugLord/README.md

 - Sell drugs menu
 - Travel menu with city selection and fluctuating costs
 - Hospital menu with healing options and dynamic pricing
+- Banking menu with savings and loan management

 ### `save.sh`
 - Save game state to file with automatic backup creation